Exarchia, Athens is the most alternative districts in the Greek capital. Love it or loathe it, it is a part of town like no other.

 Hotels and Accommodation in Exarchia

 Exarchia is a great place for young travellers in Athens, especially students and intellectuals.
 It poses the opportunity to meet a lot of interesting people.

 Is Exarchia Safe?

-Have any further questions about Athens Exarchia neighbourhood or Greece travel in general?
-I live here and would be happy to answer any queries you may have!
-Feel free to reach out to me via email or through the comments below.
+Do you have any further questions about Athens’ Exarchia district or planning a trip to Greece in general?
+I live in Athens and would be happy to answer any queries you may have!